Grant-Archibald-MS/powerfuldev-testing/discussion/playwright-vs-test-engine.md

 ### No Cliffs Extensibility Model

 The Power Fx model of the Test Engine provides a "[no cliffs extensibility](../examples/understanding-no-cliffs-extensibility-model.md)" model where C# scripts or Power Fx functions can be optionally created with access to the Playwright programming model.
+Additionally, the Managed Extensibility Framework (MEF) model allows code-first Playwright skills to be encapsulated and exposed as reusable Power Fx functions.
 This ensures that advanced customization and extension are possible without losing the benefits of the abstraction layer.

 ## Beyond Web-Based Testing

 ### Testing Power Automate

 While Power Fx is useful for web-based Power Platform resources, there are components like Power Automate that do not need a web browser experience to run tests.
-The provider model of the Test Engine allows a common Power Fx and YAML-based configuration that can also be consistently extended to testing those scenarios.
+The [Power Automate Testing](../examples/coe-kit-powerautomate-testing.md) model of the Test Engine allows a common Power Fx and YAML-based configuration that can also be consistently extended to testing those scenarios.

 ## Conclusion